lulav/LRS_Documentation/docs/authentication/account/settings.md

 - Last Name
 - Email address

-The first and last name are changable
+The first and last name are changeable
 1. Click on the box to edit
 2. After editing is done, Click "Save Changes" button